jamesallardice/jslint-error-explanations/articles/not-defined.md

  - In JSLint the warning given is *"'{a}' was used before it was defined"*

  - In JSHint and ESLint the message has always been *"'{a}' is not defined"*

+ - In JSHint and ESLint the message *"'{a}' was used before it was defined"* is issued under closely related circumstances

 The situations that produce the warning have not changed despite changes to the text of the warning itself.